What is the Rare Genomics Institute (RGI)?

-1) Unique Diagnostic Opportunities: We strive to connect families, physicians, and scientists who would otherwise not have found one another through our “RGI sites”.
+1) Unique diagnostic opportunities: We connect families, physicians, and scientists who would otherwise not have found one another through our “RGI sites”.
 An RGI site consists of a research facility that is able to perform DNA sequencing and a clinician and/or scientist that can interpret the data from sequencing.

-2) Individual attention from patient advocates: Once you apply to RGI, you are assigned a patient advocate that will work with you to identify the site that best matches your needs all the way through sequencing and results.
+2) Individual attention from patient advocates: Once you apply to RGI, you are assigned a patient advocate that will work with you to identify the site that best matches your needs and guide you all the way through sequencing and results.
 We will be with you every step of the way!

 4) Passionate expert volunteers: RGI is a completely volunteer-based organization, and almost all of our volunteers have full-time positions outside of RGI.
-Several of us have pursued, or are pursuing, graduate degrees in science, medicine, business, and law and we really care about the issues affecting families with rare genetic disorders.
+Most of us hold, or are pursuing, graduate degrees in science, medicine, business, and law and we truly care about the issues affecting families with rare genetic disorders.
 This is why we dedicate time to RGI.

 Why We Care

 An estimated 250 million people worldwide suffer from rare diseases.
-However, because each individual disease affects such a small number of people, little funding is used to study these conditions.
-Consequently, these patients are left with neither hope of a cure nor understanding of the disease.
-Each day is a living struggle for them to find a social identity in a world where they feel socially neglected and lost.
+However, because each individual disease affects such a small number of people, little funding is dedicated to studying these conditions.
+Consequently, patients are left with neither hope of a cure nor understanding of the disease.

 What We Do